Bolivia Energy Information

 View all news, archive your new and create your own daily newsletters only on your topics/countries of interest with Key Energy Intelligence

 Total Energy Consumption

-The country's energy consumption per capita is low but growing, at 0.8 toe in 2018, including 750 kWh of electricity.
+The country's energy consumption per capita is low (around 0.7 toe in 2020, including 680 kWh of electricity).